1. How are you compensated for your services?

 7. What is the Client Relationship Summary (Form CRS)?

-Investment advisors will be required to provide you with Form CRS, as of June 30,2020.
+Investment advisors are required to provide you with Form CRS, as of June 30,2020.
 It provides information about the relationship between a client and investment advisor.
 Standardizing how information is provided raises the level of client understanding and lets you more easily compare offerings and services across the industry.